MicrosoftDocs/power-automate-docs/articles/organization-q-and-a.md

 ms.date: 04/21/2023
 ---

-# Power Automate sign-up Q&A in your organization
+# Power Automate sign-up FAQ

 This article describes how users in your organization can use Power Automate.
 It also describes how you can control the Power Automate service.